Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Momentum distribution

 For envelopes that become effectively flat-topped at large $\beta$, the outer peaks coalesce into ring-like interference structures.
 In fact, at large enough $\beta$ the ring-like structures can completely dominate the distribution; the central peaks only dominate if $\beta$ is small or if the envelope is not flat-topped.
 The rings also become more prominent as $\nu$ increases.
 These rings correspond to multiphoton absorption and emerge when the electric field features a long falling pulse \cite{BlinnePhD}.
 Their radius follows from energy conservation:

 where $m_* = m\sqrt{1 + \dfrac{e^2 E_0^2}{2 m^2 \omega^2}}$ is the effective mass and $n$ denotes the number of absorbed photons \cite{kohlfurst2014effective}.
 Physically, this expression means that the absorption of $n$ photons of frequency $\omega$, shared between the electron and the positron, produces a characteristic excess momentum \textbf{k}.
+See Refs.~\cite{wollert2015, aleksandrov2018dase, aleksandrov2020spacetime, kohlfurst2024} for other applications of \eqref{eq:multiphoton} and its generalizations.
 Although \eqref{eq:multiphoton} is strictly valid only for plane-wave fields, a faint partially formed ring is already visible at $\beta=3$ in Fig.~\ref{fig:MD_betaall_phi0_nu1} (f).
 The number of photons associated with the smallest ring follows directly from \eqref{eq:multiphoton}:

 For the parameters used in this work ($E_0 = 0.2 E_\mathrm{cr}$, $\omega = 0.5\, m$), we obtain $n_\mathrm{min} = 5$.
 In Fig.~\ref{fig:multiphoton} (for $\nu = 5$) and in Fig.~\ref{fig:multiphoton2} (for $\nu = 1$) we plot $f_\textbf{k}(\infty)$ for a very long falling pulse $(\beta = 15)$.
 Multiphoton rings appear in all cases except for the $\nu=5$ Sauter envelope.
 As discussed above, the long or flat-topped falling pulse at $\beta = 15$ enhances the multiphoton contribution.
-This mechanism is absent from the Sauter envelope with $\nu=5$, which switches-off rapidly due to the large $\nu=5$ and therefore does not produces rings.
+This mechanism is absent from the Sauter envelope with $\nu=5$, which switches-off rapidly due to the large $\nu$ and does not produce rings.
 Fig.~\ref{fig:field_gaussian_vs_sauter} compares the Gaussian and Sauter envelopes with $\nu = 1$ and $\nu = 5$.
+See Ref.~\cite{aleksandrov2017shape} for a previous work comparing envelopes with and without flat-tops.
 Also see Refs.~\cite{abdukerim2013effects, otto2018assisted, panferov2016assisted} for pair production by super-Gaussian envelopes.